 - Add ground coffee to filtercone.
 Tap it to level the playing field.

-- Start timer and pour just enough hot water (195-205˚F) to saturate the grounds.
+- Start timer and pour just enough hot water to saturate the grounds.
+Watch it bloom.
 Wait 30 seconds.
-Watch it bloom.

 - Resume (slowly) pouring hot water in concentric circles.
 Do not allow the level of water to rise too high.
-Do not pour water directly onto the sides of the cone.
 Keep it slow and low.

 - Continue pouring until the correct amount of water has been added.
 The water should finish passing through the coffee in 2'30"-3'00".